software-mansion/live-compositor/docs/pages/guides/simple-scene.md

   </TabItem>
 </Tabs>

-When you specified `top`/`right` options on the `Rescaler` component the `View` component does not take that component into the account when calculating row layout of its children.
+When you specify `top`/`right` options on the `Rescaler` component, the `View` component does not take that component into account when calculating the row layout of its children.
 See [absolute positioning](../api/components/View.md#absolute-positioning) to learn more.

 As a result:
 - The first child extends to the full width of a parent.